caydel/CoreTranslator/README.md

 * Call bing translate API to translate all those content
 * Save the translated file as `Resource` file in the `Resources` folder.

+The Core Translator won't override any existing translation nor resources files.
+If your content was already surrounded with `@Localizer[""]`, we won't touch it.

 ## Before running the translator

 * Follow the document here [ASP.NET Core Localization](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1)